upenndigitalscholarship/deep/README.md

 2.  when field is changed calls update_searchSelect
     - this changes which the user input type is visible.
 1. text input, 2. choice dropdown 3. dates
 3.  all events trigger search();
+4. If the first block is AND and you click OR, it will convert the first block to OR, otherwise it adds an OR block

 ### Search
 Gather the current queries from the filterBlocks